 There is no tuition or fees for students admitted into the Elmezzi Graduate School for Molecular Medicine.
 Text books are made available in the Student Reading Room.
 Room and board are not provided.
 Rental housing in the local area generally ranges between $1,200 and $3,000/month for a studio, 1 bedroom and 2 bedroom apartments.
 Other living expenses including meals and transportation are approximately $1,000/month.

-If a student withdraws from the program, either voluntarily or involuntarily, their stipend ends effective on their last day as a student.
+If a student withdraws from the program, either voluntarily or involuntarily, their salary ends effective on their last day as a student.
 There is no reimbursement of any costs incurred by the student in relation to their participation in the program.
 All students are employees of Northwell Health, therefore the Human Resources policy of “Termination of Employment: Voluntary, Involuntary” applies.

 - Completion of the application form